Dayton.FYI

 The commercial model for local journalism is not declining, it is collapsing.

 Non-profit and national public media is in no better shape.
 The Corporation for Public Broadcasting was defunded by Congress in 2025 and formally dissolved in January 2026 after nearly 60 years of bipartisan support.
-WYSO, our local NPR affiliate public radio station, was dealt a huge blow when its federal funding was cut, forcing it to rely even more heavily on a donor base that itself is facing a grim, broader economic outlook.
+WYSO, our local NPR affiliate public radio station, was dealt a blow when its federal funding was cut, forcing it to rely even more heavily on a donor base that itself is facing a grim, broader economic outlook.

 >75%